OctoPrint/OctoPrint-FirmwareUpdater/doc/lpc176x.md

 There are several ways to do this, but using [usbmount](https://github.com/rbrito/usbmount) works well and is documented below.
 It will mount the SD card to `/media/usb`.

+Once installed, usbmount requires some tweaking to make it work well on the Raspberry Pi.
+The instructions below assume that you are running OctoPrint on a Raspberry Pi, as the user 'pi'.

 ### Marlin Firmware Options
 The following options should be enabled in the Marlin firmware configuration in order for the board's SD card to be accessible by the OctoPrint host:
 Configuration.h: